grantsingleton/UNIX-shell/index.md

 ## Description
 This is a basic UNIX shell implementation that is running on a Linux sub-system in Windows, written in C++.
 Here is how it works...
+Just like the command line!

 ### Enter the Shell